 The Linux kernel has a generic driver supporting all USB audio devices supporting the standard USB audio class.
 This driver can be enabled using the CONFIG_SND_USB_AUDIO configuration option.
-Look for this parameter in the kernel configuration, and you should find that it is already enabled as a module.
+Look for this parameter in the kernel configuration, and configure it as a module.

-So, instead of compiling the corresponding driver as a built-in, that's a good opportunity to practice with kernel modules.
+So, instead of compiling the corresponding driver as a built-in as we did before, that's a good opportunity to practice with kernel modules.